linode/docs/docs/guides/applications/configuration-management/ansible/deploy-web-server-and-more-with-ansible/index.md

     for i in $(cat tmp.txt); do linode-cli linodes reboot $i; done

 ### 3. Upload ssh key from control node to the managed nodes.
 Log back into the control node and run the below command.
-This will send the control node's limited user's ssh key to each managed node.
-This will allow easy, secure ssh communication from the control node to the managed nodes.
+This sends the control node's limited user's ssh key to each managed node.
+This allows easy, secure ssh communication from the control node to the managed nodes.

     for i in {2..5}; do sshpass -f ~/.ssh/file ssh-copy-id $USER@vm$i; done

 {{<note>}}
-You will have to change your password in the `~/.ssh/file` if the limited user's password is different from the root user's password.
+If the limited user's password is different from the root user's password, please change the `~/.ssh/file` contents to match the limited user's password.
 {{</note>}}

-Confirm we can ping all the hosts using Ansible.
-A successful run of this command tells us the [ssh communication is working.](https://docs.ansible.com/ansible/2.7/user_guide/intro_getting_started.html#remote-connection-information)
+Confirm all hosts can be pinged using Ansible.
+A successful run of this command indicates the [ssh communication is working.](https://docs.ansible.com/ansible/2.7/user_guide/intro_getting_started.html#remote-connection-information)

     ansible all -m ping